 I know I may come off pretty strongly with my thoughts about mothers staying at home with their children instead of working, but I speak as someone who’s struggled through it.
 Looking back, I’m more than grateful I spent that time at home with my children.
 They were very special years that I would never have recovered, especially once they started school.
 It was well worth giving up all the “things” and “career” I thought I would miss out on.
 The bottom line is that children develop faster and are emotionally healthier when they spend their first five years at home with their mother or father.
+We will have more years with our children as adults, so our job is to be there to prepare them for adulthood in the short time we have them as children.
 For more information, go to: http://www.babycenter.com/0_staying-at-home-pros-and-cons_6025.bc

 If we weren’t such a material-hungry society, it would be much easier for mothers to stay at home.
 Besides, you’ll probably never hear anyone say, on their deathbed, “I should have spent more time in the office.”

 Back to the original article – staying at home with the children alleviates a lot of the problems brought on when both parents work.
 Most women prefer to be at home doing the mom thing.
 (As always, there are exceptions.)
 As I said in the last article and many times before, that’s what God made us to do.
 Our society misconceptions have caused us to doubt our inner desires because it now goes against the norm.
 That’s where a lot of the struggles with working women begin.
 Then add a husband who doesn’t know how to pull his weight around the house, and it’s an equation for all-out war.

 So what do you do when you are caught in the midst of a battle at home for “who’s gonna do what?”
 Here are a few ideas for you to try to begin the journey to peace in your home.